Best Overhead Drum Microphones

 Driver size: 40mm

 If you are looking for a high-end build headphone, then this is the best choice you can come across.
-Focal as a company has been a renowned world-class producer of speakers over the years.
+Focal as a company has been a renowned world-class producer of speakers (and even karaoke speakers) over the years.
 When the company first ventured into the headphone market in 2012, Focal’s mission was to provide exclusive technology and better audio performance compared to other players in the market.

 The Focal Clear is an over-ear, open back, dynamic headphone.
 The headphone comes with the design of its predecessors the Elear and Utopia but with a few tweaks.
 The headband is covered by gray leather, the earpads are made of memory foam and feature a perforated design.
 The yokes are aluminum made while the outer earpad covers are stainless steel mesh.